 [Check out: how much does it cost to make an app like Uber?]

 The Demand for Uber

 It is always debated whether a service was demanded first or supplied first.
 In simple words, people are unable to decide whether the demand for a service resulted in the supply or the supply of a particular service created its demand.

 For Uber, it was a clear picture.
 The Uber business strategy focused on keeping the supply chain fully ready for the time when demand hits.
 Many startups have taken this strategy for their business following Uber’s footsteps.
 Whenever Uber enters a city, it gathers drivers on the contract basis so that when the demand for rides come in, they are prepared.

-Uber business plan revolves around its customers.
+Uber business model revolves around its customers.
 The priority is giving riders the best experience possible which includes polite drivers, hassle free ride and the ease of booking from anywhere.
-To do so Uber has to hire drivers and the more the better.
+To do so, Uber has to hire drivers and the more the better.
 Since the Uber business model has light inventory and runs on commission, the only way to keep up with rising demand is having enough drivers to fulfill the demand.